 Your accounting department will thank you, with a primary rate interface you’ll receive one single bill rather than a bill for 23 individual phone lines.

-PRIs: The Bad😞
+PRIs: The Bad 😞

 - Reliance on physical components

-PRI’s require an investment in fixed infrastructure which can be expensive and time consuming to set up.
+PRI’s require an investment in fixed infrastructure which can be expensive and time-consuming to set up.
 Every circuit will need a physical connection and hardware to terminate the connection.
 Due to this requirement, scaling your system up will mean installing additional hardware and new circuits.

 Is PRI the solution for me?

 Primary rate interface is not going to be the solution that best meets the needs of every organization.
-PRI is great if you're a heavy user of telephony services and prioritize top notch call quality.
+PRI is great if you're a heavy user of telephony services and prioritize top-notch call quality.
 Primary rate interfaces will provide you a quick connecting, secure, and reliable voice solution.
 This comes at the price of high upfront costs for the installation of fixed infrastructure and a potentially lengthy install period.

 If you want to forgo some of the monetary expense and installation of fixed infrastructure, you should consider session initiation protocol (SIP).

 If your business loses money every minute your phones aren't online, diverse routing is probably the best solution for you to consider.
+However, if you aren't ready to make the investment in fixed infrastructure on-premise, you can't go wrong with a cloud-first unified communications system.